google/framework-for-osdu/osdu-r2/os-delivery/README.md

 ### File location delivery

-The file location delivery workflow is defined for the `/getFileLocation` API.
+The file location delivery workflow is defined for the `/getFileLocation` API endpoint.
 The following diagram demonstrates the workflow.

 ![OSDU R2 Delivery Service getFileLocation](https://user-images.githubusercontent.com/21691607/76414998-11ef4780-63a1-11ea-8a38-cb4dc4522d83.png)

 Upon request from an OSDU R2 service:

 1. Validate the incoming request.
     * Verify the authentication token.
-Fail signed URL generation if the token is missing or invalid, and then respond with the `401 Unauthorized` status.
+If the token is missing or invalid, and then respond with the `401 Unauthorized` status.
     * Verify the partition ID.
-Fail signed URL generation if the partition ID is missing, invalid or doesn't have assigned user groups, and then respond with the `400 Unauthorized` status.
+If the partition ID is missing, invalid or doesn't have assigned user groups, and then respond with the `400 Bad Request` status.
-2. Get the `FileID` value from the incoming request.
-3. Query the database with `FileID` to get the file record.
+2. Query the database with the `FileID` to get the file record.
-4. Return the `Location` and `Driver` from the record to the calling service.
+3. Return the `Location` and `Driver` from the file record to the calling service.

 ### File list delivery